-The ARC welcomes Dr. Ibram X. Kendi as the 2021 Barbara Jordan Lecture series speaker.
+The ARC welcomes Alexis Pauline Gumbs as the 2023 Barbara Jordan Lecture series speaker.

 In 1960, civil rights activists marched for the right to eat at lunch counters and for the right to vote.
 Some rights were achieved but others like the right to vote are under attack.
 Joyce Ladner was a foot soldier in the civil rights movement in her native Mississippi where she was a member of the Student Nonviolent Coordinating Committee (SNCC).
 She will speak about what it was like to work with other young people to wage a fight against racial segregation in the midst of physical violence.